 While the above resolution to the black hole information paradox is extremely elegant and satisfying in many ways, it highlights the essentially non-local nature of quantum gravity: degrees of freedom behind the black hole horizon, which are causally inaccessible to an observer at infinity, can nevertheless be encoded in -- and thus manipulated via -- the degrees of freedom at infinity.
 In local quantum field theory without gravity, this would be impossible; what makes it possible (at least, in principle) in gravity is the existence of gravitational wormholes.\footnote{Also, as emphasized in \cite{Balasubramanian:2006iw, Raju:2019qjq, Chowdhury:2020hse}, the ADM Hamiltonian in gravity is a boundary term at infinity and well-defined observables in gravity are non-local on account of the need for gravitational dressing.
-These features already point to an essential non-locality in gravity.} Thus, quantum gravity, it appears is essentially non-local, in that an observer with access to all the early radiation from a sufficiently old black hole can perform a unitary that manipulates a qubit deep inside the causally inaccessible black hole interior.
-Nevertheless, following the pioneering work of Harlow and Hayden \cite{Harlow:2013tf}, several authors have suggested that observers at infinity with \emph{computationally bounded resources} should not be able to perform such causality violating operations \cite{Brown:2019rox, Kim:2020cds, Akers:2022qdl, Yang:2023zic} (see also \cite{Balasubramanian:2022fiy, Balasubramanian:2023xdp}).
+These features already point to an essential non-locality in gravity.} {Thus, if the semiclassical picture of the black hole interior makes sense, then it appears that quantum gravity must be fundamentally non-local, in that an observer with access to all the early radiation from a sufficiently old black hole can perform a unitary that manipulates a qubit deep inside the causally inaccessible black hole interior. }Nevertheless, following the pioneering work of Harlow and Hayden \cite{Harlow:2013tf}, several authors have suggested that observers at infinity with \emph{computationally bounded resources} should not be able to perform such causality violating operations \cite{Brown:2019rox, Kim:2020cds, Akers:2022qdl, Yang:2023zic} (see also \cite{Balasubramanian:2022fiy, Balasubramanian:2023xdp}).
 Thus, the semi-classical notion of spacetime is protected by computational complexity.